 - Awase Dashi is the most popular type of dashi used in Japanese cooking.
 Combining kombu and katsuobushi (awase means combination), it is used to make clear soups, nimono, noodle soups, and more.

-- Iriko dashi, which is made of dried anchovies or sardines, brings a gentle fish flavor (although the aroma is strong) to miso soup, noodle soup dishes, rice bowls, and nimono, and more.
+- Iriko dashi, which is made of dried anchovies or sardines, brings a gentle fish flavor (although the aroma is strong) to miso soup, noodle soup dishes, rice bowls, nimono, nikujaga (beef stew) and more.

 - Hoshi-shiitake dashi is most frequently used to make nimono and other dishes and is a good choice for vegetarians.

 Making Your Own Dashi

 It might take extra effort to make dashi, but a good dashi makes your Japanese dishes taste that much better.
 Since each dashi is made with a different ingredient, each recipe will be slightly changed.
 Perhaps a good one to start with is kombu dashi.
 Kombu is dried kelp that has been cut into sheets; you can usually find it in the Asian aisle of the grocery store.
 For 2 cups of water, you need a 2-inch piece of kombu.
 Let the kombu warm along with the water on the stove, removing the pan from the heat right as it reaches a boil.
 (You don’t want to let the mixture boil as the kombu can leave a bitter flavor and create a slick texture.)
 Remove the kombu from the broth and discard.
 For more flavor, soak the piece of kombu in water overnight before warming in the water.

 Use your homemade dashi as the basis for a miso soup or noodle soup.
 Once you’ve made kombu dashi, you are ready to try any of the other versions.

 Japanese dashi is best used on the day it's made.
 If you have some leftover dashi, however, keep it in a covered container refrigerated for up to a week or freeze to use within 3 months.